 Heavy rainfall and flash floods can transform roads into rivers.
-Which is why it's important to have the right cover in place and know what to do if your car is a victim of flooding.
+This is why it’s important to have the right cover in place and know what to do if your car is a victim of flooding.

 Does my car insurance cover flood damage?

 If you have a fully comprehensive car insurance policy and your vehicle sustains flood damage, you should be covered.

 If you’re unsure, it’s one of those occasions when you’d be wise to check your policy documents.

 If you have a third party or a third party, fire and theft policy, this basic cover is unlikely to protect your car against flood damage.

 Even if you’re covered for some flood damage incidents, it comes down to whether the damage was avoidable or unavoidable.